juftin/camply/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the changes and a link/description of the related issue.
+[//]: # (Please include a summary of the changes and a link/description of the related issue.)
-Please also include relevant motivation and context.
+[//]: # (Please also include relevant motivation and context.)

 # Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions to reproduce.
+[//]: # (Please describe the tests that you ran to verify your changes.
+Provide instructions to reproduce.)

-Please also list any relevant details for your test configuration
+[//]: # (Please also list any relevant details for your test configuration)

 # Checklist: